-The predicate print\message/2 is used to print messages, notably from exceptions in a human-readable format.
-Kind is one of informational, banner, warning, error, help or silent.
+The predicate print\message/2 is used to print messages, notably from exceptions, in a human-readable format.
+Kind is one of informational, information, banner, warning, error, help or silent.
 A human-readable message is printed to the stream user\error.

 If the Prolog flag verbose is silent, messages with Kind informational, or banner are treated as silent.
 See -q.
+The Kind information is intended for informational messages that should also be printed in silent mode, typically because the user requests of the information.
+The predicate time/1 is an example.

-This predicate first translates the Term into a list of 'message lines' (see print\message\lines/3 for details).
-Next it will call the hook message\hook/3 to allow the user intercepting the message.
-If message\hook/3 fails it will print the message unless Kind is silent.
+The predicate print\message/2 first translates the Term into a list of 'message lines' (see print\message\lines/3 for details).
+Next, it calls the hook message\hook/3 to allow the user intercepting the message.
+If message\hook/3 fails it prints the message unless Kind is silent.

-The print\message/2 predicate and its rules are in the file $\langle plhome \rangle$ /boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
-If you need to report errors from your own predicates, we advise you to stick to the existing error terms if you can; but should you need to invent new ones, you can define corresponding error messages by asserting clauses for prolog:message.
-You will need to declare the predicate as multifile.
+The print\message/2 predicate the file and its rules are in (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
+If you need to write messages from your own predicates, it is recommended to reuse the existing message terms if applicable.
+If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog:message//1.
+See section 4.9.3 for a deeper discussion and examples.